-- 133.11 At all material times, the Individual Respondents were directors and/or officers of TRQ or of its "Influential Person", Rio Tinto and Rio Tinto International Holdings Limited.
-As such, pursuant to 124 (1) of the Yukon Business Corporations Act, RSY 2002, c 20, (...)
-Quellmann, Colton and Lane each had duties to: - a. act honestly and in good faith with a view to the best interests of TRQ; and
+- 133.11 At all material times, the Individual Respondents were directors and/or officers of TRQ.
+As such, pursuant to 124 (1) of the Yukon Business Corporations Act, RSY 2002, c 20, the Individual Respondents each had duties to: - a. act honestly and in good faith with a view to the best interests of TRQ; and - b. exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances; - 133.12 Furthermore, as Members of TRQ's Disclosure Committee, the Individual Respondents had duties to:

-- b. exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances; - 133.12 Furthermore, as Members of TRQ's Disclosure Committee, (...)
-Quellmann, Colton and Lane had duties to: - a. monitor and oversee TRQ's disclosure practices; - b. assess controls, procedures and policies with respect to all electronic, written and oral disclosure of corporate information; - c. educate all of TRQ's other directors, officers and employees on all matters related to corporate disclosure; - d. establish procedures to ensure that they are fully apprised of all pending Company developments that may require public disclosure; - e. determine when developments affecting TRQ's business require or justify public disclosure; - f. review and authorize all disclosure in advance of public releases; - g. ensure the correctness, adequacy and integrity of the Company's disclosures and recommend to the Board that they be approved prior to their release; - h. ensure that the Company's control practices comply with regulatory requirements and adhere to best practices; and - i. scrutinize the effectiveness of and compliance with their disclosure controls, procedures and policies. - 133.13 Additionally, TRQ, Rio Tinto, Rio Tinto International Holdings Limited and the Individual Respondents had duties placed on them pursuant to TRQ's Corporate Disclosure, Confidentiality and Securities Trading Policy and Rio Tinto's Disclosure and Communications Policy (communicated herewith as Exhibit P-139) which inter alia outlined how they were to interact with the public and required that they avoid selective or incomplete disclosure and to disclose as soon as possible information that could have a material effect on the price of their securities or that a reasonable person is likely to use as part of the basis for making investment decisions; - 133.14 Furthermore, the Individual Respondents had duties placed on them pursuant to TRQ's mandatory Code of Business Conduct (communicated herewith as Exhibit P-140) and Rio Tinto's Mandatory Code of Conduct (which it calls ("The Way We Work") (communicated herewith as Exhibit P-141) which inter alia required that all employees, officers and directors including all third-parties working under the direction of Rio Tinto:
+- a. monitor and oversee TRQ's disclosure practices; - b. assess controls, procedures and policies with respect to all electronic, written and oral disclosure of corporate information; - c. educate all of TRQ's other directors, officers and employees on all matters related to corporate disclosure; - d. establish procedures to ensure that they are fully apprised of all pending Company developments that may require public disclosure; - e. determine when developments affecting TRQ's business require or justify public disclosure; - f. review and authorize all disclosure in advance of public releases; - g. ensure the correctness, adequacy and integrity of the Company's disclosures and recommend to the Board that they be approved prior to their release; - h. ensure that the Company's control practices comply with regulatory requirements and adhere to best practices; and - i. scrutinize the effectiveness of and compliance with their disclosure controls, procedures and policies. - 133.13 Additionally, TRQ and the Individual Respondents had duties placed on them pursuant to TRQ's Corporate Disclosure, Confidentiality and Securities Trading Policy which inter alia outlined how they were to interact with the public and required that they avoid selective or incomplete disclosure: - 133.14 Furthermore, the Individual Respondents had duties placed on them pursuant to TRQ's mandatory Code of Business Conduct which inter alia required that all employees, officers and directors: - a. uphold their commitment to a culture of honesty, transparency, integrity, accountability, and the highest standards of professional and ethical conduct; - b. report any violations of laws, policies or standards (including using TRQ's whistle-blowing system if necessary), and to follow up on any reported violations including by whistleblowers; and - c. avoid any conflicts of interest or even the appearance of conflicts of interest; - 133.15 Additionally, TRQ, Quellmann and Colton had duties pursuant to National Instrument 52-109 (Certification of Disclosure in Issuers' Annual and Interim Filings) to inter alia: - a. establish, maintain and certify that TRQ had effective DC&P and ICFR; and

-- a. uphold their commitment to a culture of honesty, transparency, integrity, accountability, and the highest standards of professional and ethical conduct; - b. report any violations of laws, policies or standards (including using TRQ's whistle-blowing system if necessary), and to follow up on any reported violations including by whistleblowers; and - c. avoid any conflicts of interest or even the appearance of conflicts of interest; - 133.15 Additionally, TRQ, Quellmann and Colton had duties pursuant to National Instrument 52-109 (Certification of Disclosure in Issuers' Annual and Interim Filings) to inter alia: - a. establish, maintain and certify that TRQ had effective DC&P and ICFR; and - review any Core Documents (MD&A, AIF, financial statements, etc.) released during the Class Period, and ensure and certify that the Core Documents do not contain any untrue statements or omissions of materials facts and fairly present the financial condition, result of operations and cash flows of TRQ; - 133.16 TRQ, Rio Tinto, Rio Tinto International Holdings Limited and the Individual Respondents also had a duty to properly communicate the material information regarding TRQ's business, its financial position and its financial performance, pursuant to the QSA and its subsidiary instruments, including National Instrument 51-102 (Continuous Disclosure Obligations); - 133.17 By failing to make certain that TRQ took proper care to ensure that TRQ's disclosure documents and their public statements were free of misrepresentations and that it made timely disclosure of all material changes, as set out above, TRQ, Rio Tinto, Rio Tinto International Holdings Limited and the Individual Respondents violated the duties applicable to them.
+- b. review any Core Documents (MD&A, AIF, financial statements, etc.) released during the Class Period, and ensure and certify that the Core Documents do not contain any untrue statements or omissions of materials facts and fairly present the financial condition, result of operations and cash flows of TRQ; - 133.16 TRQ and the Individual Respondents also had a duty to properly communicate the material information regarding TRQ's business, its financial position and its financial performance, pursuant to the QSA and its subsidiary instruments, including National Instrument 51-102 (Continuous Disclosure Obligations); - 133.17 By failing to make certain that TRQ took proper care to ensure that TRQ's disclosure documents and their public statements were free of misrepresentations and that it made timely disclosure of all material changes, as set out above, TRQ and the Individual Respondents violated the duties applicable to them.